tttor/ctrl-foundation/method/actor-critic/reactor_gruslys_2018.md

 ## idea: reactor (retrace-actor)
 * based on an **off-policy multi-step return** actor-critic architecture
   * maintains a memory buffer filled with past experiences

-* decoupled acting from learning by allowing the actor and the learner to run in parallel
+* the actor and the learner to run in parallel
+  * decoupled acting from learning

 * The network outputs
   * a target policy π (the actor),
   * an action-value Q-function (the critic) evaluating the current policy π, and
   * an estimated behavioural policy `\hat{\mu}` which we use for off-policy correction.

 * training
   * critic: trained by the multi-step off-policy **Retrace algorithm**
   * actor: trained by **beta-leave-one-out policy gradient estimate**

-* **beta-leave-one-out policy gradient estimate**
+* beta-leave-one-out policy gradient estimate
-  * uses both the off-policy corrected return and the estimated Q- function
+  * uses both the off-policy corrected return and the estimated Q-function
   * improves the trade-off between variance and bias by using action values as a baseline.
-* Distributional Retrace (as a policy evaluation algorithm)
+* distributional retrace (as a policy evaluation algorithm)
-  * brings multi-step off-policy updates to the distributional reinforcement learning setting
+  * brings multi-step off-policy updates to the distributional RL setting
 * prioritized replay algorithm for sequences,
   * exploits the temporal locality of neighboring observations for more efficient replay prioritization.

 ## setup
 * on discrete-action Atari